Cabanglasan: History

 The town was once a Barangay of the capital town, Malaybalay.
 It was named after a Banglas tree, endemic tree species that inhabit and grow abundantly and distinctively only on this portion of the upper Pulangui.
 Banglas is hardwood that usually grows in the rocky portion of the Bobunawan riverbanks.
 Kabanglasan literally means a place that has plenty of Banglas.

 Cabanglasan was created as a separate municipality from Malaybalay on August 13, 1979, by virtue of Republic Act 6489.

 The movement for the separation of Cabanglasan from his mother municipality (Malaybalay) began in the early 1960s when the people of Pulangi region petitioned for secession.
 This prompted the passage of House Bill No. 2789 in Congress by the then-Congressman Cesar M. Fortich.
 The bill was enacted into law without executive approval under Republic Act 6489 but its implementation was delayed due to the declaration of martial law.

 Due to the persistence of the residents as spearheaded by Datu Maliwanag (Saturnino P. Linsagan), then President Ferdinand E. Marcos referred the matter to the mother municipality, Malaybalay.
 A plebiscite was then held wherein the majority voted for the implementation of RA 6489.
-On August 13, 1979, the first set of municipal officials headed by Mayor Saturnino P. Linsagan aka Datu Maliwanag to his tribesmen, took their oath and held their first session.
+On August 13, 1979, (by virtue of Batas Pambansa Blg.
+17) the first set of municipal officials headed by Mayor Saturnino P. Linsagan aka Datu Maliwanag to his tribesmen, took their oath and held their first session.